 While there’s no single criterion to determine a de facto relationship, several factors play a role.
 The longer you’ve been together, the more likely you fall under this category, especially if you’ve cohabitated for two years or more.
 Sharing expenses, property, and finances also contribute.
 Additionally, having children together, presenting yourselves as a couple to your community, and jointly caring for children from previous relationships contribute to the recognition of a de facto partnership.
 In some cases, couples have met enough criteria to be classified as de facto in the eyes of the law without actually living together permanently!

 De facto marriage applies to both opposite and same-sex couples.
 It is also possible to be de facto with one person while married to another or to be in multiple de facto relationships simultaneously.

-- Have you mingled your belongings?
+- Your lease.
 Are both of your names on the lease?

 - The ownership, use, and acquisition of property.
-Have you jointly purchased real estate, or a car?
+Have you jointly purchased real estate or a car?
 Do you treat your belongings as distinct from each other, or do you use them interchangeably?
-Do you have belongings that you consider to be shared property (including pets)?
+Do you have belongings that you consider to be shared property?
+(This includes pets.)

 - The degree of mutual commitment to a shared life.
 Do you both treat the relationship as long-term?
 Have you discussed your future together?
 Have you made changes to your career, or to your plans for yourself, to make the relationship work?

 - Any children of the relationship.
 Do you have a child, or children together?
 Do you share care of any children from previous relationships?

 - The reputation of the relationship.
 How do you present as a couple?
 Have you identified yourselves to others as de-facto?
 Have you told friends and family that the relationship is serious?

 How do I know if my partner has a claim over my property if we break up – or vice versa?